sap-tutorials/Tutorials/tutorials/appgyver-subscribe-service/appgyver-subscribe-service.md

 ---

 ## Prerequisites
  - Access to an SAP BTP account in EU10 with paid Low-Code / No-Code entitlements.

- Note: This is a paid service, with further details available at [SAP Discovery Center]  (https://discovery-center.cloud.sap/serviceCatalog/sap-appgyver?region=europe(frankfurt)&service_plan=standard&tab=feature)
+See [SAP Discovery Center]  (https://discovery-center.cloud.sap/serviceCatalog/sap-appgyver?region=europe(frankfurt)&service_plan=standard&tab=feature)

- For access to SAP AppGyver's free Community Edition, which includes the same features needed to complete the rest of the mission, see [AppGyver.com] (https://www.appgyver.com)
+Alternatively you can use SAP AppGyver's free Community Edition, which includes the same features needed to complete the rest of the mission.
+You can sign up here: [AppGyver.com] (https://www.appgyver.com)

 ## Details
 ### You will learn